Kvbvek/interview-task/README.md

 The design must be suitable for FPGA or ASIC implementation, and should meet a strict accuracy requirement:
 Δ < 5.25e-6 compared to IEEE double-precision reference.

+Most of the modeling code (MATLAB, C++) and simulation infrastructure (Verilator testbench, etc.) has been provided by Intel.
+The main task is focused on implementing the RTL design in SystemVerilog and optimizing it for accuracy and hardware resource usage.

 Key steps include:
 - Modeling and coefficient generation in MATLAB/Octave
 - C++ fixed-point model for functional validation